govex/govex.github.io/open-data/addressing-concerns/index.md

       <br />
       <dt>City Example</dt>
       <dd>
-         Many cities aggregate crime data to the nearest intersection or block level when it is released (for example Seattle uses the “Hundred Block Level”).
+         Many cities aggregate crime data to the nearest intersection or block level when it is released (for example Seattle uses the <a href="https://data.seattle.gov/Public-Safety/Seattle-Police-Department-Police-Report-Incident/7ais-f98f">Hundred Block Level</a>).
 This allows critical information on public safety to be available to the public without identifying individuals.
       </dd>
     </dl>
   </div>